Vs. (Pearl Jam album): Release and reception

 David Browne of Entertainment Weekly gave the album a B−.
 He said, "Vs. is not a carbon copy of Ten; for that alone, [Pearl Jam] get points."
 However, he countered by saying that "Vs. confirms once and for all that there's nothing underground or alternative about [Pearl Jam]."
 Village Voice critic Robert Christgau gave the album a "dud" rating.

 Pearl Jam made a conscious decision beginning with the release of Vs. to scale back its commercial efforts.
 "We pulled back after the second record pretty hard," Ament stated.
 "A lot of it had to do with being in the eye of the storm and not being able to think straight."
 The band declined to produce music videos after the very successful "Jeremy", and opted to give fewer interviews as well as make fewer television appearances.
 "Ten years from now," Ament said, "I don't want people to remember our songs as videos."

-Vs. included the hit singles "Go", "Daughter", "Animal", and "Dissident", all of which placed on the Mainstream Rock and Modern Rock charts.
-"Daughter" was the most successful song from Vs. on the rock charts, reaching the number one spot on both the Mainstream Rock and Modern Rock charts and spending a total of eight weeks at number one on the former.
+Vs. included the singles "Go", "Daughter", "Animal", and "Dissident", all of which placed on the Album Rock and Modern Rock charts.
+"Daughter" was the most successful song from Vs. on the rock charts, reaching the number one spot on both the Album Rock and Modern Rock charts and spending a total of eight weeks at number one on the former.
 Album tracks "Glorified G" and "Elderly Woman Behind the Counter in a Small Town" also charted.
 At the 1995 Grammy Awards, "Daughter" received a nomination for Best Rock Performance by a Duo or Group with Vocal and "Go" received a nomination for Best Hard Rock Performance.
 Vs. received a nomination for Best Rock Album.

 In 2011, Pearl Jam released a remastered Vs., along with Vitalogy, in three formats: an Expanded Version, a three-CD Deluxe Edition and a Limited Edition Collector's Boxed Set.
 The Expanded Version features three bonus tracks recorded by Brendan O'Brien at The Site studio during the Vs. sessions: a previously unreleased acoustic version of "Hold On", "Cready Stomp" - a previously unreleased studio outtake, and the band's cover of Victoria Williams' "Crazy Mary" featuring Williams on backing vocals and guitar, which had previously been issued on the 1993 tribute album, Sweet Relief: A Benefit for Victoria Williams.
 The three-CD Deluxe Edition features both the Legacy Versions of Vs. and Vitalogy with their bonus tracks and a copy of Live at the Orpheum Theater, Boston, April 12, 1994.